tgaytan/pto-management-system/README.md

 A deployed version of this application can be found at https://pto-management-system.onrender.com

-To test the site, the following credentials can be used
+To test the site, the following credentials can be used <br />
-email: trinidad@test.com
+email: trinidad@test.com <br />
-password: password
+password: password <br />

 ## Installation